mmbman/Katagiri/1983-04-06-Blue-Cliff-Record-Case-43-Talk-2.md

 ### Summary

-Katagiri Roshi explains the Five Ranks, a Zen Buddhist teaching. *(Warning: the archive audio cuts out before the explanation of the fifth rank.)*
+Katagiri Roshi explains the Five Ranks, a fundamental teaching of Zen Buddhism. *(Warning: the archive audio cuts out before the explanation of the fifth rank.)*

 ### Transcript